 JEHOVAH RAPHA (yeh-ho-vah’ rah-fah’) THE LORD THAT HEALS

-The Israelites journeyed for three days without water in the wilderness and finally when they came Marah they found the water there was undrinkable because it was “bitter”.
+The Israelites journeyed for three days without water in the wilderness and finally, when they came to Marah they found the water there was undrinkable because it was “bitter”.
 The Israelites began to grumble and Moses cried out to the Lord and the Lord told him to throw a branch into the bitter water and it became drinkable.

-There God make a statute and said, ” If you give earnest heed to the voice of the LORD your God (Yahweh Elohim), and do what is right in His sight, and give ear to His commandments, and keep all His statutes I will put none of the diseases on you, which I have put on the Egyptians; for I, the LORD, am your Healer.”
+There God made a statute and said, ” If you give earnest heed to the voice of the LORD your God (Yahweh Elohim), and do what is right in His sight, and give ear to His commandments, and keep all His statutes I will put none of the diseases on you, which I have put on the Egyptians; for I, the LORD, am your Healer.”

 Are you in need of a healer?
-Physically, mentally, spiritually or emotionally?
+Physically, mentally, spiritually, or emotionally?
 Turn to God for he is the Great Physician.
 Cry out to Him with your needs.

 JEHOVAH NISSI (yeh-ho-vah’ ni-see’) THE LORD MY BANNER, THE LORD MY MIRACLE